vishakhadhonde9/Linux-/Session-9.md

 - User can be added by root user or using root user’s privileges.
 - Whenever new user has been added, some files get affected.
 These files holds user accounts related information.                                                                                                                                                                                   -Also whenever new user is created, by default, its home directory and mail account also has been generated.  -New users are created using some skeleton files located in /etc/skel directory.
 These files are hidden and copied into home directory of new user.
 * useradd [username]- Create user acc
 * usermod [username]- modify or changes exiting user acc
+- l- login- Change the login name of the user.
+This changes the username of the user account.
+-  usermod -l new_username old_username

 * userdel [username]- delete exiting user acc
 # Password Management-
 ## passwd: